JamesCoding888/JavaOCP20221017/README.md

 > Test04.java
 - Description:

-		"instanceof" operator to test whether the object is an instance of the specified type.
+		The java instanceof operator is used to test whether the object is an instance of the specified type (class or subclass or interface).

+		The instanceof in java is also known as type comparison operator because it compares the instance with type.

+		Notice:
+			1) It returns either true or false.
+			2) If we apply the instanceof operator with any variable that has null value, it returns false.

 > Test05.java
 - Description:

+		The Test05 class takes an instance of the Employee, Manager, and Supervisor classes as input and calls the printBudget method with each of them as arguments.

+		The printBudget method takes an Employee object as an argument and checks whether it is an instance of Manager or Supervisor.

+		If it is an instance of Manager, it downcasts the Employee object to Manager and prints out the value of the budget variable from the
+		Manager class.

+		If it is an instance of Supervisor, it downcasts the Employee object to Supervisor and prints out the value of the stock_option variable from the Supervisor class.

-		We create a static method of printBudget to test whether the object from employee, manager and supervisor is an instance of the specified type.
+		Overall, the Test05 class is an example of how to check whether an object is an instance of a particular class or subclass,

+		and how to downcast an object to a subclass to access its variables or methods.